eshwar-create/area-calculator/README.md

-# area-calculator
+# 📐 Area Calculator

-Simple Python program to calculate areas of shapes
+A simple Python program to calculate the area of different shapes.
+The program displays a menu and allows the user to choose a shape, enter dimensions, and see the calculated area.

+---

+## 🚀 Features
+- Calculate the area of:
+  - Triangle
+  - Rectangle
+  - Square
+  - Circle
+- User-friendly menu with emoji support
+- Keeps running until you choose **Quit**

+---

+## 🖥️ Example Run